 ALCORN STATE UNIVERSITY NEWS

-Honda Campus All-Star Challenge (HCASC) established a program to acknowledge former HCASC players who have succeeded in their chosen career and life paths and to facilitate their becoming mentors for the current generation of HCASC players.
+In 2004 Honda Campus All-Star Challenge (HCASC) established a program to acknowledge former HCASC players who have succeeded in their chosen career and life paths and to facilitate their becoming mentors for the current generation of HCASC players.
 Thus, the Honda Campus All-Star Challenge Player Alumni Hall of Fame was created.
 The year 2007 Player Alumni Hall of Fame inductees are: Shayla Thomas-Patton (Alcorn State University), Brian Ross (Florida A&M University), Dr. Stephen Nurse-Findlay (Tuskegee University), Eric Conn (American Honda Motor Co., Inc.), and Dr. Marvin Young (Prairie View A&M University).
 Shayla Thomas-Patton graduated from Alcorn State.
 Shayla played Honda Campus All-Star Challenge in its inaugural year, 1990.
 A Nursing graduate, Shayla has specialized in oncology and rural home medical care in Texas and Mississippi.
 She earned her Legal Nurse Consultant (LNC) certificate in May 2002.
 In September 2006 Shayla became a Quality Improvement and Education Coordinator for Home Health Care of Mississippi, which places her in charge of evaluating and initiating quality of care audits and chart reviews on the clients the company serves.
 Shayla received Certified Professional Coder (CPC) credential in October 2006.
+Learn more.

 Alcorn MBA Graduate Receives Wall Street Journal Student Achievement Award